Charles Pinckney (governor): Constitutional Convention

+Later career

 Pinckney's political career blossomed.
-From 1789 to 1792, the state legislature elected him as governor of South Carolina, and in 1790 he chaired the state constitutional convention.
-During this period, he became associated with the Federalist Party, in which he and his cousin Charles Cotesworth Pinckney were leaders.
+From 1789 to 1792, the state legislature elected him as governor of South Carolina, in 1790 he chaired the state constitutional convention, and in 1792 he received 8 votes from the legislature for the U.S. Senate.
+During this period, he became associated with the Federalist Party, where he and his cousin Charles Cotesworth Pinckney were leaders.
 But, with the passage of time, the former's views began to change.
 In 1795 he attacked the Federalist-backed Jay Treaty.
-He increasingly began to cast his lot with Carolina back-country Democratic-Republicans against his own eastern elite.
+He increasingly began casting his lot with Carolina back-country Democratic-Republicans against his eastern elite.
 The population in the western part of the state was increasing, but legislative apportionment favored the Low Country planters.
 In 1796 Pinckney was elected governor again by the state legislature.
 In 1798 his Democratic-Republican supporters in the legislature elected him to the U.S. Senate.

-He strongly opposed actions by his former party.
-In the presidential election of 1800, he served as Thomas Jefferson's campaign manager in South Carolina.
+Pinckney strongly opposed the actions of his former party.
+In the presidential election of 1800, Pinckney served as Thomas Jefferson's campaign manager in South Carolina.
 The victorious Jefferson appointed Pinckney as minister to Spain (1801–05).
-He tried but did not succeed in gaining cession Spanish Florida to the United States.
-He facilitated Spanish acquiescence in the transfer of Louisiana from France to the United States in 1803 by the Louisiana Purchase.
+Pinckney tried but failed to gain Spanish Florida cession to the United States.
+Pinckney facilitated Spanish acquiescence in the transfer of Louisiana from France to the United States in 1803 by the Louisiana Purchase.
 (Spain had already returned rule of this territory to France under Napoleon.)

-Pinckney returned from Spain to Charleston and to leadership of the state Democratic-Republican Party.
-He served in the legislature in 1805–06 and was elected again as governor (1806–08).
-In this position, he favored legislative reapportionment in order to give more fair representation to back-country districts.
-He also advocated universal white manhood suffrage.
+Pinckney returned from Spain to Charleston and the leadership of the state Democratic-Republican Party.
+Pinckney served in the legislature in 1805–06 and was elected again as governor (1806–08).
+In this position, he favored legislative reapportionment to give more fair representation to back-country districts.
+Pinckney also advocated universal white manhood suffrage.
 He served again in the legislature from 1810 to 1814 and then temporarily withdrew from politics.
-In 1818 he won election to the U.S. House of Representatives where he fought against the Missouri Compromise.
-A major slaveholder whose wealth depended on enslaved labor at his plantations, he supported expansion of the institution of slavery to new territories and states.
+In 1818, he won the U.S. House of Representatives election, where he fought against the Missouri Compromise.
+A major enslaver whose wealth depended on enslaved labor at his plantations, Pinckney supported an expansion of the institution of slavery to new territories and states.

 In 1821, with his health beginning to fail, Pinckney retired for the last time from politics.
-He died in 1824.
+Pinckney died in 1824.
 A memorial was erected in St. Michael's Church in Charleston, South Carolina.
 The memorial was sculpted by Solomon Gibson (younger brother of John Gibson) in Liverpool in Great Britain.

 Legacy and honors

 Pinckney's Snee Farm plantation is maintained as Charles Pinckney National Historic Site.
-His son, Henry L. Pinckney was a U.S. Representative from South Carolina, and mayor of Charleston.
+The nearby Charles Pinckney Elementary School in Mount Pleasant is named for him.
+His son, Henry L. Pinckney, was a U.S. Representative from South Carolina and mayor of Charleston.
 His daughter married Robert Young Hayne, who became a U.S. Representative, mayor of Charleston, and governor of South Carolina.
-Pinckney was a Freemason and a member of Solomon’s Lodge No. 1 in Charleston.
+Pinckney was a Freemason and a Solomon's Lodge No. 1 member in Charleston.